![]() |

 REH rewrote the story changing

-the characters name to Jim O'Donnel
+the characters name to Jim

-and submitted it to FIGHT STORIES.
+O'Donnel and submitted it to FIGHT

 "The Fire